EnzoMoser/sway_de/README.md

 $ stow --delete .
 ```

-To remove invalid symbolic links (for when you change the directory for ```sway_de``` and now all symbolic links point to a path that no longer exists.
-They need to be deleted with this command and only then added back using the install script or ```stow```):
+To remove invalid symbolic links.
+When you move or rename ```sway_de/```, symbolic links do not update to account for this.
+So they must be deleted using this command and then added back using the install script or stow:
 ```console
 $ find ~/.config/ -xtype l -exec rm {} +
 ```